SHOWING 1 - 1 OF 1 RESULTS

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-The California Department of Health Services requires all dogs over four months old to have a certificate of current rabies vaccination, stating the type, manufacturer, lot number of rabies vaccine used and the date of administration.
+The California Department of Health Services requires all dogs over 4 months old to have a certificate of current rabies vaccination, stating the type, manufacturer, lot number of rabies vaccine used, and the date of administration.
 All cities and counties in California have dog control ordinances.
 It is strongly recommended that cats be rabies immunized, especially if they have access to outdoors.
 Cats, pet birds and pet rabbits must be healthy on admittance into the state.
 Parakeets may not be brought into the state for the purpose of sale.
 Pet ferrets are prohibited in California.

 If taking your animal to another installation that requires a quarantine, talk to your veterinarian about getting an in-home quarantine certificate prior to the PCS.

 Pet boarding is not available on base.
 Check local listings for facilities near the installation.
-It is necessary to make pet boarding arrangements prior to arrival at your destination.

 The United States Marine Corps has set official policy on types of dogs allowed in installation housing and other rules surrounding pets on base.
 See MCO 11000.22 and MCLB Base Order P11101.20C before you plan your move, if you plan to live in government housing.